erred/seankhliao.com/src/blog/12022-11-20-skaffold-argocd-helm.md

-While kustomize has a [helmCharts](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/helmcharts/) builtin for rendering helm Charts, it's not quite flexible enough, requiring a parent directoy holding charts, and only allowing a single values file.
+While kustomize has a [helmCharts](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/helmcharts/) builtin for rendering helm Charts, it's not quite flexible enough, requiring a parent directory holding charts, and only allowing a single values file.

 ```yaml
 # skaffold.yaml